 It shall be filled by the non–life and life insurance and reinsurance undertakings with information on shares of reinsurers of facultative covers in the next reporting year covering information on the 10 most important risks in terms of reinsured exposure, for each line of business, as defined in Annex I to Delegated Regulation (EU) 2015/35, (e.g. in cases where the risks accepted do not fit in the regular policy acceptance and could only be accepted in case part of the risk is reinsured on a facultative basis).
 Each facultative risk is submitted to the reinsurer and terms and conditions of the facultative reinsurance are negotiated individually for each policy.
 Treaties that automatically cover risks are out of scope of this template and must be reported in S.30.03.

 There shall be one separate template for each line of business.
 For each line of business, a selection must be made of the 10 most important risks in terms of reinsured exposure (part of sum insured transferred to all reinsurers) on a facultative basis.
 Furthermore, each underwriting risk shall have a unique code specified by the “risk identification code”.
 Each chosen risk shall be separated to get unique conditions for a contract in a single line.
+Where a facultative cover as reported in template S.30.01 is related to more than one reinsurance undertaking, this template should be filled in with as many rows as the number of reinsurance undertakings involved for the specific facultative cover.

 This template is prospective (to be in line with S.30.03) for the selected largest 10 facultative covers whose period of validity includes or overlaps the next reporting year and are known when filling the template.
 If reinsurance strategy changes materially after that date or if the renovation of the reinsurance contracts are performed later than the reporting date and before next 1 January, the information on this template shall be re–submitted when adequate.